KWB-R/fakin/content/tool/slack/index.md

   focal_point = ""
 +++

-'Slack is an American cloud-based set of proprietary team collaboration tools and services, founded by Stewart Butterfield.
-The name is an acronym for "Searchable Log of All Conversation and Knowledge"' (Wikipedia)[https://https://en.wikipedia.org/wiki/Slack_(software)]
+"Slack is an American cloud-based set of proprietary team collaboration tools and services, founded by Stewart Butterfield.
+The name is an acronym for 'Searchable Log of All Conversation and Knowledge' " ([Wikipedia, 2019](https://https://en.wikipedia.org/wiki/Slack_(software)))